QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 #### Block cipher (<code>chiffrement par bloc</code>)

-These algorithms split the message in blocks of fixed size `n`.
+These algorithms split the message into blocks of fixed size `n`.
 If a block is not "full", some **padding** is added.
 Each block is encrypted using an algorithm, generating a block of the final ciphertext.
 Each key has the same length `n` as the block.

 👉 Examples: ECB, AES...